sybrew/the-seo-framework/readme.txt

 		* `b` elements can no longer be closed by `bdo`, `bdi`, `blockquote`, and `button` (but not `br`, since that is a void element).
 		* `i` elements can no longer be cloased by `iframe` and `ins` (but not `input` and `img`, since those are void elements).
 		* This bug was not replicable on anyone's site, since we do not AI-strip `a`, `b`, nor `i` elements in our contexts (we leave those as inline text).
 So, eh... why did we write this out?
 Ah, yes.
 Open Source means sharing information.
-	* Rank Math variable syntax is now updated to reflect the real world, instead of the world Yoast SEO lives in.
+	* Rank Math variable syntax is now updated to reflect the real world, instead of the buggy world Yoast SEO lives in.

 **For developers**